How to create a freebies resource library on your blog

 So, in order for your peeps to be able to download your files you’re going to have to put them somewhere that they can obtain a clickable link.

 Create yourself a folder in your Google Drive for all of your freebies.
-Then, once you’ve downloaded them from Canva, upload them to your Google Drive folder.
+Then, once you’ve downloaded them from your Canva account, upload them to your Google Drive folder.

 You can easily drag the files from the bottom of your screen into your Google Folders.

-Now, you have a folder of PDFs that will have associated links.
+Now, you have a folder of PDFs that will have unique, associated links.

 3. Create covers for your PDF files